 Epidemiologists need to be master’s level prepared from an accredited college or university.
 It is typical that Epidemiologists earn their master’s degree in public health.
 Many continue and attain a doctoral or medical degree.

-At Goodwin College, we offer Public Health degrees at bachelor and master's levels.
-Start on your path to becoming a Epidemiologist today.
+At Goodwin University, we offer public health degrees at bachelor and master’s levels.
+Start on your path to becoming a epidemiologist today.

 Learn more about our public health programs.

 - Enrollment is hassle-free, and it’s easy to get started.

 - Financial aid is available, and we’re still accepting applications.